nyanhp/PSTranslate/PSTranslate/functions/readme.md

 ﻿# Functions

-This is the folder where the functions go.

-Depending on the complexity of the module, it is recommended to subdivide them into subfolders.

-The module will pick up all .ps1 files recursively
+Folder for all the functions the user is supposed to have access to.